LCozzoli/scumHelper/README.md

 Works for 1920x1080 (You can adapt it)

-**Despite the fact that it don't read the game memory at all, I'm still waiting for the SCUM devs reply.
-I don't take any responsibility so use at your own risks.**
+~~**Despite the fact that it don't read the game memory at all, I'm still waiting for the SCUM devs reply.
+I don't take any responsibility so use at your own risks.**~~

+**Devs are aware of this project and don't consider it as cheating for the moment**

 ## Preview